murilinhoPs/omnistack-devs-map-flutter/README.md

    </br>
 </h1>

-<p align="center">DevRadar mobile app of the OmniStack Week 10 from rocketseat, that I'm making using flutter. </p>
+<p align="center">DevRadar mobile app of the OmniStack Week 10 from rocketseat, that I made with flutter. </p>

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">